Chestnut: Its description, importance, and use

 Chestnut - Species requirements

-Chestnuts prefer climatic zones between 400 and 800 meters above sea level.
-It is a hilly, Mediterranean species that doesn't do well in too calcareous, too compact, or too humid soils, but prefers acid-to-neutral terrain that's dry and cool.
+This tree prefers climate zones between 400 and 800 metres above sea level.
+It does not do well in soil that is too calcareous, too compact or too moist.

-This fast-growing tree needs partial to full sun, though saplings prefer shade.
-Chestnuts suffer in intense cold and prefer poor, acidic or sandy soil.
-Chestnuts need to be fully established to withstand very harsh winters.
+The chestnut tree needs full or partial sun, although in its early years it prefers shade.
+The tree suffers from severe cold and prefers poor, acidic or sandy soil.
+The chestnut tree needs to be fully established to withstand very harsh winters.

 Chestnut wood is waterproof and pliable and is used to make stakes, flooring, barrels, particle board, pulp, and furniture.